riccardoFasan/polyglot/readme.md

 ## Usage

-There are three available commands: translate, print_usage_data, print_supported_languages.
+There are three available commands: translate, print_usage_data and print_supported_languages.

 ### Translate